calebdre/notes/computer-science/test1/Algorithm-Practice.md

 6. print largest to the user
 7. stop

-An algrorithm to find the factorial of a number
+An algroithm to find the factorial of a number
 1. start
 2. take input
 3. set factorial to input x